CYANLIC/CYANLIC/README.md

 It's me <a href=https://github.com/ace-syrup>Maple</a>, this is my new main.
 Currently on a follow spree

-Js talk to me bc being at the spot alone is mid and makes me look like a chud
+Js talk to me bc being at the spot alone is mid to me and makes me look like a chud

 <!-- 😍 -->